Zvi Koretz: World War II

 Koretz would use this new freedom to guide the community once more, issuing halachic guidance on how they might celebrate Passover, in the April of 1942, despite the ongoing famine the community was facing.

-On 11 December 1942 Koretz was named Judenrat president, replacing Saltiel, he was the only remaining Jewish community leader who spoke German beside the former President, and would negotiate with the SS officers Dieter Wisliceny and Alois Brunner over how the deportations of Jewish people were to be done.
+On 11 December 1942 Koretz was named Judenrat president, replacing Saltiel, he was the only remaining Jewish community leader who spoke German beside the former President, and would negotiate with the SS officers Dieter Wisliceny and Alois Brunner over how the deportations of Jews were to be done.
 He would also act against members of the Greek resistance, threatening to expose members who attempted to recruit young Jews.

 In the face of growing pressure from the Nazis, Koretz met with Prime Minister Rallis when the Greek official visited the city on 11 April 1943.
 Minister Rallis remained evasive on the issue of deportations despite the rabbi breaking down in tears before him and asking him to intervene on the Jewish citizens' behalf.
 Rallis would claim that the deportations were out of his control.

 In August of 1943, Koretz, the other members of the Judenrat, and the Jewish police were deported to Bergen-Belsen.

-Koretz would be liberated from the Nazis by the Red Army when the soviets captured a train that was stranded in Tröbitz while transporting Jews from Bergen-Belsen to Theresienstadt, this train would become known as The Lost Transport.
+Koretz would be liberated from the Nazis by the Red Army when the Soviets captured a train that was stranded in Tröbitz while transporting Jews from Bergen-Belsen to Theresienstadt, this train would become known as The Lost Transport.
 He would die later, in June, from typhus, which he had contracted in the concentration camp, in Trebitz.
 He was buried in the Tröbitz cemetery alongside other victims of The Lost Transport.
+His remains were exhumed, taken to Israel and interred there in 2000.

-He would be survived by his wife and son, Arieh.
+He was survived by his wife, Ghita Sarig Zweigel (1897-1988), son Arieh (1928-2016) and daughter Lilly (b.
+1939).

 Legacy

 Koretz's role in the deportation and murder of Salonika's Jewish community has been one of contentious debate.
 At least 94% of Salonika's Jewish population was murdered during the Holocaust, a figure that many have claimed was caused by the rabbi's actions during the deportations.
 These accusations would be primarily driven by survivors who accused him of being a collaborator due to his pushing the community to comply with the Nazi occupiers.

 Some scholars have labeled Koretz as a collaborator and persecutor for having helped facilitate the deportations, handing over lists of Jews, and working to get the community to comply with the deportations.
-He would also tell the community that the deportations only meant that they would be relocating to Poland, where the Jews would be settled with a new life and work.
-Others however have labeled him an unintentional collaborator; labeling the outcome a tragedy of weak leadership.
+He would also tell the community that the deportations only meant that they would be relocating to German-occupied Poland, where the Jews would be settled with a new life and work.
+Others however have labeled him an unintentional collaborator, calling the outcome a tragedy of weak leadership.